MikeW-gc/Quenya-SMT/README.md

 !
 12 you are not in ||| !
 12 elde uar mi ||| 0.5 0.472195 1 0.782111 ||| 0-0 1-1 2-2 3-3 4-3 5-4 ||| 2 1 1 ||| |||
 !
 12 you are not ||| !
 12 elde uar ||| 1 0.472195 1 0.782111 ||| 0-0 1-1 2-2 3-3 4-3 ||| 1 1 1 ||| |||
 !
 12 you ||| !
 12 elde ||| 1 0.472195 1 0.782111 ||| 0-0 1-1 2-2 ||| 1 1 1 ||| |||

+# Future Improvement
+Somethings worth to work on is to incorporate more datas into the training corpus.
+I'm thinking about taking some Quenya poems & dictionary into account to enrich  the lexicon of the current model.